AlfiePerkins1/mvp-fantasy-cs/README.md

 *I recommend running these commands once a day, however they **MUST** be run as close to the week reset as possible to capture all games.*

-*N.B: Quite a few files are hidden in this Github Repo*

 ### Coming Soon